Managing a high output stoma in IBD

 Key points

-The way your stoma behaves and your nutrition and hydration needs will depend on a where the stoma is located in the bowel, and the amount and types of food and drink consumed.
+The way your stoma behaves and your nutrition and hydration needs will depend on where the stoma is located in the bowel, and the amount and types of food and drink consumed.
 This does not mean you should eat or drink less to reduce your stoma output.
 An IBD Dietitian can provide dietary recommendations to help manage your output, nutrition and hydration.

 How much output should I expect from my stoma?

-Ileostomy: ~600-1000ml/day of stool that is a toothpaste consistency.
+Ileostomy: typically up to 1200ml per day of stool that is a toothpaste consistency.

-Colostomy: ~300-400ml per day of thick semi-solid stool
+Colostomy: typically up to 600ml per day of thick semi-solid stool

 Why is my stoma output much higher than a typical output?